wangbingjie/blast/docs/developer_guide/dev_workflow.rst

     git checkout -b <your first name>-<one or two word description of what you are doing>

-For example, if you were called Joe and wanted to contribute to documentation on blast your branch might be called joe-docs.
+For example, if you were called Joe and wanted to contribute to documentation on Blast your branch might be called joe-docs.

 3. Set the remote of your new branch to GitHub.